dacre-denny/js-sequmise/README.md

 **_sequmise_** is a utility that simplifies sequential execution of multiple promises/asynchronous tasks.

 When all supplied tasks execute successfully, **_sequmise_** returns a single array containing the result of each task.
 The order of results in the returned array matches the order that tasks were executed.
-If any task throws an exception or is rejected, this behaviour will be propagated by **_sequmise_**.
+If any task throws an exception or is rejected, this behavior will be propagated by **_sequmise_**.

 With no external dependencies and a simple, flexible API, **_sequmise_** is a useful tool to have on hand for your next project.